 \textbf{Human Motion Generation.} Text-driven human motion generation aims to produce a sequence of human keypoints conditioned on a given text prompt, which can then be transformed into structural representations such as skeletons.
-Several existing approaches~\cite{t2m-gpt, mld, mdm, zhang2024motiondiffuse, yuan2023physdiffmotion, MARDM} leverage models trained on 3D motion-annotated datasets~\cite{humanml3d, kitml3d, motion-x, motion-x++} to generate 3D keypoint sequences.
-For example, MLD~\cite{mld} extends latent diffusion models to support text-to-motion generation, while T2M-GPT~\cite{t2m-gpt} employs a generative pre-trained transformer~\cite{gpt} as the backbone and utilizes a vector-quantized variational autoencoder~\cite{vqvae} to encode and reconstruct keypoint features.
-In addition, several studies~\cite{wang2025humandreamer, holistic-motion2d, song2024directorllm} have explored directly generating 2D keypoints or skeleton sequences as representations of human motion.
-These generated motion representations serve as structural priors for video generation and contribute to improving the plausibility of human motion.
+Several existing approaches~\citep{t2m-gpt, mld, mdm, zhang2024motiondiffuse, yuan2023physdiffmotion, MARDM, guo2024momask, fan2025gotozero} leverage models trained on 3D motion-annotated datasets~\citep{humanml3d, kitml3d, motion-x, motion-x++} to generate 3D keypoint sequences.
+For example, MLD~\citep{mld} extends latent diffusion models to support text-to-motion generation, while T2M-GPT~\citep{t2m-gpt} employs a generative pre-trained transformer~\citep{gpt} as the backbone and utilizes a vector-quantized variational autoencoder~\citep{vqvae} to encode and reconstruct keypoint features.
+In addition, several studies~\citep{wang2025humandreamer, holistic-motion2d, song2024directorllm} have explored directly generating 2D keypoints or skeleton sequences as representations of human motion.

+These generated motion representations serve as structural priors for video generation and contribute to improve the plausibility of human motion.
 However, existing methods typically produce relatively sparse motion representations, limiting their capacity for fine-grained control.
-To address this, we introduce Human-Aware Dynamic Control modules that adaptively emphasize human-relevant regions and incorporate a dense tracking loss to further enhance the model’s ability to learn structurally coherent and temporally consistent motion patterns.
+To address this, we introduce Human-Aware Dynamic Control modules that adaptively emphasize human-relevant regions and incorporate a dense tracking loss to further enhance the model’s ability to learn structurally coherent and temporally coherent motion patterns.